-Talent retention remains a significant challenge for broker-dealers.
-Financial advisors have choices in today’s marketplace.
-Firms need to focus on advisor satisfaction to prevent top-performing advisors from jumping ship to another firm, taking their expertise and clients with them.
+Talent retention remains a significant challenge for investment firms — some lose a financial advisor as soon as a new one is recruited.
+By focusing on advisor engagement and satisfaction, firms can prevent their top-performing advisors from jumping ship to another firm, taking their expertise and clients with them.

 In a 2017 financial advisor study by J.D.
 Power, research showed that top performers, advisors with more than $1 million in annual production, are the least satisfied employees.
 According to Mike Foy, director of the wealth management practice at J.D.
 Power:

 “Firms need to continue to raise their game to keep these high-producing advisors happy and productive, both to retain client assets and revenue in the short term, and also as a key part of a longer-term strategy to mentor and team with the next generation of advisors.”

 Numerous studies have shown that engagement is highly related to positive business outcomes.
 Regardless of the industry or type of employee, satisfied and engaged employees translate to a better bottom-line.